FedericoOssi/SCRIPTS/Students_work/Marrit/Difference between 3D and 2D steplength for roe deer in alpine and relatively flat studyareas.md

-In this script the difference between 2D and 3D step length of real roe deer movement data is calculated.
+In this script the difference between 2D and 3D step length of real roe deer movement data is calculated, I used data from Germany (studyarea 15 in the eurodeer database) and Switzerland (studyarea 25 in the database).

 ```{r}